pnp/powershell/pages/articles/azurefunctions.md

 In this article we will setup an Azure Function to use PnP PowerShell

+> [!Important]
+> Notice that the Azure Function scripts in this article run in a separate thread/job.
+We do this because of possible conflicts between assemblies of already loaded PowerShell modules and PnP PowerShell (for instance, the Az cmdlets that get loaded by default use some of the same assemblies as PnP PowerShell but in different versions which can cause conflicts).
+By running the script in a separate thread we will not have these conflicts.
+If PnP PowerShell is the only module currently being used and loaded in your Azure Function you don't need the Start-ThreadJob construct and you can simply write the script as usual.

 ## Create the function app

 As the UI in https://portal.azure.com changes every now and then, but the principles stay the same, follow the following steps: